 When you fast for 24 hours, you start experiencing significant autophagy.
 Learn more in my post How Long Should You Fast For Maximum Benefits?

 Fasting once or twice a week is a good way to reap some of the benefits of a 24-hour fast.

 Start fasting after dinner on say, Monday night.
 Eat dinner one hour later on Tuesday night to get your full 24-hour fast.
 Repeat on Thursday night.
 Sounds pretty doable, doesn’t it?

 When I started experimenting with intermittent fasting after doing my first modified fast in the Fall of 2019, I started with one 24-hour fast a week.
 The results I was getting encouraged me to fast more frequently.
 However, when I started fasting every day, I reduced the length of my fasts to 20 hours.
 Do what works for you.

 When you fast for less than 24 hours, breaking your fast shouldn’t really concern you too much.
 Eat a good wholesome meal.
 If you struggle with digesting foods, stay away from those foods.
 It’s simple (What t.o Eat to Break a Fast (Don’t Sweat the Small Stuff))!

 However, here are some tips you may find helpful:

 - Break your fast with foods that are nutrient-dense.
-Nutrient-density is a way to assess the amount of nutrients for the number of calories.
+Nutrient density is a way to assess the number of nutrients for the number of calories.
 Nutrient-dense foods have tons of vitamins and minerals and provide relatively few calories and tend to be easier to digest.
 The Power Shake is my favorite food to break a fast.

 - Make your first meal light.
 It’s a good idea to break your 24-hour fast with a lighter meal and eat something heavier later.